BIODIVERSITY COMMITMENT AND CONSERVATION PRACTICES

 Our IVM process aligns with our Biodiversity Commitment and includes the use of ecologically focused management practices that foster compatible, low-growing and biodiverse plant communities that require less maintenance in the long run.
 This helps us reduce costs and provide more reliable service to our customers.

-POLLINATOR-FRIENDLY HABITATS
+CREATING POLLINATOR-FRIENDLY HABITATS

-IVM also enables FirstEnergy to use our extensive transmission corridors to create pollinator-friendly habitats that sustain healthy populations of bees, butterflies and other pollinating insects.
+IVM also enables FirstEnergy to use our extensive transmission corridors to create pollinator-friendly habitats that sustain healthy populations of bees, butterflies and other pollinating insects, which play a critical role in sustaining a healthy environment.
+Not only do they pollinate plants that produce one-third of the food we eat, they also help maintain vegetation that cleans the air, prevents soil erosion and supports other wildlife.
 We believe well-managed rights-of-way that exceed minimum standards of care can provide the food and cover that wildlife needs to survive.

 As part of the Vegetation Management program, the New Construction team has worked to support diverse pollinator habitats by starting a pollinator seed mix initiative.
+Following construction projects within the FirstEnergy footprint, we use a region-specific pollinator seed mix in place of traditional grass mixes in an effort to promote diverse, early successional habitats of native species.

 In addition to cultivating plant life that supports pollinators in our transmission corridors, FirstEnergy also partners with organizations on various pollinator initiatives and participates in collaborative research studies that help us develop increasingly sustainable vegetation management practices.

-For example, we are a founding cooperator on the Pennsylvania State Game Lands 33 (SGL33) research project, which began in 1952 in response to public concern about the impact of vegetation management practices on wildlife habitat along a transmission corridor.
+We are a founding cooperator on the Pennsylvania State Game Lands 33 (SGL33) research project, which began in 1952 in response to public concern about the impact of vegetation management practices on wildlife habitat along a transmission corridor.
 Today, we work with researchers from Penn State who continue to study the effects of vegetation management practices on the wildlife habitats at SGL33 sites.
-These continuous studies have demonstrated that our IVM work under transmission lines is key to the creation of diverse, early-successional plant communities, which provide the healthy, sustainable habitats that pollinators and other animal species rely on.
+These continuous studies have demonstrated that our IVM work under transmission lines is key to the creation of diverse, early successional plant communities, which provide the healthy, sustainable habitats that pollinators and other animal species rely on.
 Additionally, we participate in the EPRI Power-in-Pollinator initiative and Monarch Butterfly Candidate Conservation Agreement with Assurances (CCAA).

 PROMOTING CONSERVATION AND POLLINATION